 Continue reading this article below, or click play to listen to this article being read to you!

-I gave this a lot of thought while I was pregnant with our third.
-I knew there would be times that my 4 and 2 year olds would be begging for a snack in the middle of a feeding or diaper change.
+I gave this a lot of thought while I was pregnant with our third child.
+I knew there would be times that my 4 and 2 year olds would be begging for their favorite toddler snacks in the middle of a feeding or a diaper change.

 So, to get us as prepared as possible, I re-organized the spaces that they needed.

-My new rule was that our 4-year-old daughter could fill a snack bowl and a cup of water for her and her brother IF she asked first, and IF I was in a nearby room where I could still see them.
+My new rule was that our 4-year-old daughter could fill a snack bowl, and a cup of water, for her and her brother.
+But only IF she asked me first, and IF I was in a nearby room where I could still see them.

 I have always been very strict about the kids only ever eating in front of me.
 I have heard too many stories of children choking, and I think my paranoia has slightly scared my children into always following this rule.

 So, with that said, if your child is one to sneak snacks – these tips are not for you.

 I’m learning that watching our children grow and take on more responsibility can be fun and exciting!
 Often times they surprise us by taking pride and executing.
 I like allowing them to take charge – in my controlled setting of course 😉 They enjoy proving that they can handle it, and are excited to be my big girl/boy.